MariamTek Boosts Royalty Payments for Promotional License Holders

 MariamTek, a pioneering force at the crossroads of healthcare solutions, announces an exciting update, reaffirming commitment to innovation and shared success.

-Effective March 13th, 2024, MariamTek will significantly increase its royalty payments to $4 per license for all promotional license holders, doubling the previous rate from $20 to $40.
+Effective March 12th, 2024, MariamTek will significantly increase its royalty payments to pay $4 per license to all promotional license holders, doubling the current license price from $20 to $40.
 This enhancement underscores the company's exceptional growth trajectory and the establishment of robust revenue streams.

 Under the visionary leadership of the MariamTek team, the company continues to lead the charge in revolutionizing biotechnology and environmental sectors.
 Noteworthy achievements include the strategic spin-off of Diabetes Actual as a standalone ILOCX listing, the acquisition of the revenue-positive Cardiology Institute of America, and strategic collaborations with industry leaders such as Advanced Medical Solutions International (AMSI), MaxClean 756, ConFlow Power and Cytometix.